Exact sequences in the cohomology of a group extension

-and a $G$-module $M$.
-In \cite{MR0393273} ((3) p.
-257), C. H. Sah extended the classical five term exact sequence in the cohomology of the group extension \eqref{ge1} with coefficients in $M$ by two more terms to an exact sequence of the kind
+induced by the canonical surjection $\HH^1(Q,\HH^1(N,M)) \to \mathrm E_{\infty}^{1,1}(M)$, cf. \eqref{can} below, extends the classical five term exact sequence in the cohomology of the group extension \eqref{ge1} with coefficients in $M$ by two more terms to an exact sequence of the kind